paulchernoch/feel/src/implementation-plan.md

 Thus the existing implementation of the "in" operator is sufficient.

 ## Simple Expression Tree Walk

+This is the beginning of converting a parse tree (AST) into a series of OpCodes.

  - [ ] Additive
  - [ ] Multiplicative